 Be especially alert when choosing the title and abstract of your proposal.
 These serve as an entry point to capture the reader’s attention.
-The 100-word abstract will be included in the summary of your dossier separately from the research proposal, and most faculty members will make a first pre-selection of the proposals they want to read more carefully on the basis of the abstract.
+The 1000-character abstract (part of the online application form) will be included in the summary of your dossier separately from the research proposal, and most faculty members will make a first pre-selection of the proposals they want to read more carefully on the basis of the abstract.
 Try to focus there on your research question and to explain why it is an innovative and interesting question to ask.

 The presentation is also very important.
 Proposals should be in either good English or French (proofreading is always a good strategy), well-structured with suitable headings, and be clear and legible.

 Begin the proposal by clearly stating either the central problem or puzzle which the dissertation will address, be this empirical, theoretical or both.

 Another good way to begin a proposal is by stating, where possible, your central point, idea, or claim.